 - Moles, skin tags, lesions and cysts excision involving surgical removal

-- Laser technology removal clears small moles / skin tags non-surgically and provides fully satisfying long-term results
+- Small moles / skin tags via non-surgical ablation that provides fully satisfying long-term results

 The method of removal will be decided by an expert practitioner during your consultation.